 Like humans, animals cannot walk all the time and need pauses between periods of travel.
 At these stops, mounts are preferably unsaddled, watered, groomed and given some freedom to graze.
 When stopping for the night, such care is a must.

 Terrain affects travel like nothing else.
 Mounts are most suited to flat, open terrain.
 Light terrain like gentle rolling hills or open forest will not slow them down significantly.
-But medium terrain like plains with boulders and pebbles, soft sandy deserts, steep hills and medium dense forest reduces travelling speed by 25% on average.
+Medium terrain like plains with boulders and pebbles, soft sandy deserts, steep hills and medium dense forest reduces travelling speed by 25% on average.
 Likewise, these types of terrain prohibit fast gaits like canter and gallop in many places.
 Heavy terrain like mountains, dense forest or jungle, swamp or flatlands covered with a thick layer of snow slows everything down to a careful walk.
 Travel speed per day is cut by 50% - 75%; fast gaits are impossible.
 In ultra-heavy terrain like mountain tops, underground caves mounts cannot be used at all.

 Horses in war